jenkinsci/sonar-gerrit-plugin/README.md

 ### Plugin settings

-There are several settings allows customise plugin for your needs.
+There are several settings allowing to customise the plugin for your needs.

-There are the next sections:

 #### SonarQube Settings